barzekar/BFS_AMCC_XAI/README.md

 Discover any anomalies or areas of improvement?
 Raise an issue in the repository.
 We are open to collaborations and value contributions.
 For proposals or fixes, initiate a pull request or open a descriptive issue.

 ## Acknowledgments

-Special appreciation to the pioneers of the anchor-based explanation method for tabular data.
-Their groundbreaking work, **Anchors: High-Precision Model-Agnostic Explanations**, has been instrumental in our research.
-Delve into their detailed [repository](https://github.com/marcotcr/anchor) for more insights.
+We acknowledge the authors of **Anchors: High-Precision Model-Agnostic Explanations** for their contributions in the field of anchor-based explanations.
+Their work has been foundational for our research.
+For further details, refer to their [repository](https://github.com/marcotcr/anchor).

 ## Citation